-It is alleged/ verified that a child is at risk of physical harm due to his/her efforts to intervene in an incident of adult conflict.
+It is alleged/verified that a child is at risk of physical harm due to their efforts to intervene in an incident of adult conflict.

-If the risk of violence toward the child involves a caregiver and his/her partner code under Section 3, Scale 3 "Child Exposure to Partner Violence".
+If the risk of violence toward the child involves a caregiver and their partner code under Section 3, Scale 3 "Child Exposure to Partner Violence".